-Provides students with a vehicle to pursue in depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of special topics of interest.

-PRQ: Accuplacer score of CCR 094, EA 61+, CIS 110, or MAT 107, CUA 157, CUA 190, CUA 233, CUA 261 or, HOS 123, HOS 207, and CIS 118; or Department Chair approval.
+PRQ: Successful completion of any CCR course or qualifying placement score or exemption, CIS 110, or MAT 107, CUA 157, CUA 190, CUA 233, CUA 261 or, HOS 123, HOS 207, and CIS 118; or department chair approval.
 Places students in an actual work situation where they participate in the operation of a foodservice establishment.
 Hours of work are arranged by the site supervisor and the intern.
 The number of hours required are determined by the number of credits the course carries.